the-fellowship-co/facade/docs/getting_started/faq.md

 ### What programming languages does Byld support?

-Byld currently supports `ruby 2.6.6` or newer.
+Byld currently supports `Ruby v2.6` or newer.

 ### I am new to Ruby, Will I be able to use Byld?